-The Gambling Community Benefit Fund provides grants from $500 to $35,000 to eligible organisations in Queensland.
+The Gambling Community Benefit Fund (GCBF) provides grants from $500 to $35,000 to eligible organisations in Queensland.
 This fund is Queensland’s largest one-off community grants program.
 The fund allocates grants to not-for-profit groups, to enhance their capacity to provide services, leisure activities and other opportunties for Queensland communities.

 For more information and to apply click the more info button below or contact the Community Benefit Funds Unit on Brisbane: (07) 3247 4284 Outside Brisbane: 1800 633 619.